 In the case of a complete restoration, it is possible to restore instead of launching the initial configuration.

 To restore an app, the domain on which it was installed should already be configured (or you need to restore the corresponding system configuration).
 You also cannot restore an app which is already installed... which means that to restore an old version of an app, you must first uninstall it.

 In many cases, the archive is not on the server on which you want to restore it.
-So it has to be uploaded, which depending on its weight can take more or less time.
+So it has to be uploaded, which depending on its size can take more or less time.